Paul Benacerraf

-Paul Joseph Salomon Benacerraf (/bɪˈnæsərəf/; 26 March 1930 – 13 January 2025) was a French-born American philosopher working in the field of the philosophy of mathematics who taught at Princeton University his entire career, from 1960 until his retirement in 2007.
+Paul Joseph Salomon Benacerraf (/ˌbɛnəseɪˈrɑːf/; 26 March 1930 – 13 January 2025) was a French-born American philosopher working in the field of the philosophy of mathematics who taught at Princeton University his entire career, from 1960 until his retirement in 2007.
 Benacerraf was appointed Stuart Professor of Philosophy in 1974, and retired as the James S. McDonnell Distinguished University Professor of Philosophy.

 Life and career

 Benacerraf was born in Paris on 26 March 1930, to a Moroccan-Venezuelan Sephardic Jewish father, Abraham Benacerraf, and Algerian Jewish mother, Henrietta Lasry.
 In 1939 the family moved to Caracas and then to New York City.

 When the family returned to Caracas, Benacerraf remained in the United States, boarding at the Peddie School in Hightstown, New Jersey.
 He attended Princeton University for both his undergraduate and graduate studies.

 He was elected a fellow of the American Academy of Arts and Sciences in 1998.

 Benacerraf died on 13 January 2025, at the age of 94.
 His older brother was the Venezuelan Nobel Prize-winning immunologist Baruj Benacerraf.